orkhanahmadov/orkhanahmadov.github.io/_posts/2024-03-08-using-laravel-migrations-to-modify-data-in-tables-during-deployments.md

 Yes, the answer is using different folders to store data modification migrations.

 Simply, create a new folder in the `database` directory, naming it `data-migrations`, for example.
 Then add all your data modification migrations in this folder.
-Since data migrations are usually one-way only, you can also skip the `down` method in these migrations for simplicity.
+Since data migrations are usually one-way only, you can also skip the `down` method in them for simplicity.

 How do we run these migrations?
-Laravel's migration command always looks for migrations in the `database/migrations` directory, but it is possible to instruct to look into different directories for migration files.
+Laravel's migration command always looks for migrations in the `database/migrations` directory, but it is possible to instruct to look into different directory.

 ```shell
 php artisan migrate --path=database/data-migrations